zoura8/zoura8.github.io/publications.md

 ### Peer-Reviewed Articles

-Forthcoming	National (In)security and Identity Boundaries: The Rise of Muslim Conservative Propaganda in Indonesia.
-The Journal of Islamic and Muslim Studies 5, no.1 (2020).
+__National (In)security and Identity Boundaries: The Rise of Muslim Conservative Propaganda in Indonesia.__ The Journal of Islamic and Muslim Studies 5, no.1 (2020).
+Forthcoming

-For the Love of Ahl Al-Bayt: Transcending Sunni-Shiʿi Sectarian Allegiance.
-Journal of Shi’a Islamic Studies 9, no. 3 (2016): 327–58.
+__For the Love of Ahl Al-Bayt: Transcending Sunni-Shiʿi Sectarian Allegiance.__ Journal of Shi’a Islamic Studies 9, no. 3 (2016): 327–58.
 Melampaui Batas Identitas Sunni-Syiah.
 Jurnal MAARIF 10 no.2 (2015): 188-201.

-Interfaith Dialogue in Mindanao: Sharing A Common Hope and Mutual Fears.
-The Work of the 2009/2010 Asian Public Intellectual Fellow pp. 39-50.
+__Interfaith Dialogue in Mindanao: Sharing A Common Hope and Mutual Fears.__ The Work of the 2009/2010 Asian Public Intellectual Fellow pp. 39-50.

-“Interfaith Dialogue at the Grassroots Level: 	 A Case Study of an Interfaith Empowerment Program in East Java, Indonesia.”
-Political  Theology 9, no. 1 (2008): 79–92.
+__“Interfaith Dialogue at the Grassroots Level: A Case Study of an Interfaith Empowerment Program in East Java, Indonesia.”__  Political Theology 9, no. 1 (2008): 79–92.

-“Islamic View on Stem Cell Research”.
-Renai.
+__“Islamic View on Stem Cell Research”.__ Renai.
 Salatiga: Pustaka Percik, 2006.

 ### Other publications